influxdata/kapacitor/client/API.md

 Query parameters are used only for GET requests and all other requests expect parameters to be specified in the JSON body.

->NOTE: The /kapacitor/v1/write endpoint is the one exception to this rule since Kapacitor is compatible with the InfluxDB /write endpoint.
+>**Note:**  The /kapacitor/v1/write endpoint is the one exception to this rule since Kapacitor is compatible with the InfluxDB /write endpoint.

 ### Links